-- Moving subjects are not suited to 3D photography. - Images have a less pronounced 3D feel as the distance between the camera and background is increased. - Images may have a less pronounced 3D feel when the subject is dark or when the second image is not aligned precisely. - Images captured under dim lighting may appear grainy with noise. - The maximum telephoto zoom position is limited to an angle of view equivalent to that of 118.9 mm lens in 35mm [135] format. - Shooting is canceled after the first shot if the 🛞 button is pressed or the subject is not aligned with the guide within approximately ten seconds. - If the camera does not take the second image and cancels the shooting even when you align the guide with the subject, try shooting with the shutter-release button. - Movies cannot be recorded in 3D.
+- Moving subjects are not suited to 3D photography. - Images have a less pronounced 3D feel as the distance between the camera and background is increased. - Images may have a less pronounced 3D feel when the subject is dark or when the second image is not aligned precisely. - Images captured under dim lighting may appear grainy with noise. - The maximum telephoto zoom position is limited to an angle of view equivalent to that of 144.6 mm lens in 35mm [135] format. - Shooting is canceled after the first shot if the w button is pressed or the subject is not aligned with the quide within approximately ten seconds. - If the camera does not take the second image and cancels the shooting even when you align the guide with the subject, try shooting with the shutter-release button. - Movies cannot be recorded in 3D.

-Playing Back 3D Images
+✓ Playing Back 3D Images

 - 3D images cannot be played back in 3D on the camera monitor.
 Only the left eye image of a 3D image is displayed during playback. - To view 3D images in 3D, a 3D-compatible TV or monitor is required.
-Use a 3D-compatible HDMI cable to connect the camera and these devices (CC 86) for 3D viewing. - When connecting the camera using an HDMI cable, set TV settings in the setup menu ( 104) as follows: - HDMI: Auto (default setting) or 1080i - HDMI 3D output: On (default setting) - When the camera is connected via HDMI and images are played back, it may take a while to display images when switching between 3D images and non-3D images.
+Use a 3D-compatible HDMI cable to connect the camera and these devices (\$\sum{A}\$86) for 3D viewing. - - HDMI: Auto (default setting) or 1080i - HDMI 3D output: On (default setting) - When the camera is connected via HDMI and images are played back, it may take a while to display images when switching between 3D images and non-3D images.
 Playback zoom is not possible while images are played back in 3D. - Refer to the documentation included with the TV or monitor for details on how to make the settings.